jtcirincione/Ascii-Image-Renderer/README.md

 # Ascii-Image-Renderer
-Fun little Flask/JavaScript project that generates an ASCII rendering of images/live video feed
+Fun little Flask/JavaScript project that generates an ASCII rendering of live video feed
 - This application utilizes socket connections between the client/server
 ## Usage
 The app is deployed in docker via docker-compose: